emmeowzing/dynamic-continuation-orb/README.md

             /src
 ```

 Once again, the workflows will only execute if any code changes are introduced to the containing "module".
-If no changes are made in a PR within the `terraform/` directory, none of the jobs or workflows defined therein are executed by the default config.
+For example, if no changes are made on your branch within the `terraform/` directory, the `.circleci/terraform.yml` CI config will not be executed.

 ### Example: nested directories